FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ## Trunc

-Two operators have been introduce to remove triangles from a mesh or to divide them.
-Operator `:::freefem trunc` has two parameters :
+Two operators have been introduced to remove triangles from a mesh or to divide them.
+Operator `:::freefem trunc` has two parameters:

 * `:::freefem label=` sets the label number of new boundary item, one by default.
 * `:::freefem split=` sets the level $n$ of triangle splitting.
-Each triangle is splitted in $n\times n$, one by default.
+Each triangle is split in $n\times n$, one by default.

-To create the mesh `:::freefem Th3` where all triangles of a mesh `:::freefem Th` are splitted in $3{\times}3$, just write:
+To create the mesh `:::freefem Th3` where all triangles of a mesh `:::freefem Th` are split in $3{\times}3$, just write:

 ```freefem
 mesh Th3 = trunc(Th, 1, split=3);
 ```

-The following example construct all "trunced" mesh to the support of the basic function of the space `:::freefem Vh` (cf. `:::freefem abs(u)>0`), split all the triangles in $5{\times} 5$, and put a label number to $2$ on new boundary.
+The following example construct all "trunced" meshes to the support of the basic function of the space `:::freefem Vh` (cf. `:::freefem abs(u)>0`), split all the triangles in $5{\times} 5$, and put a label number to $2$ on a new boundary.

 ```freefem
 // Mesh